Skip to main content

 This information is presented to assist students with questions they may have about the College Conduct Board and judicial process.
 It is designed to answer general questions.
 Students should consult the Student Handbook for more definitive information.
 In all cases, the Student Handbook and similar college publications are the authoritative source for college policies.

-The College Conduct Board shall generally consist of seventeen (17) and no fewer than fourteen (14) student members with approximately an equal number of juniors and seniors, and exists as a means of ensuring that students uphold the policies, regulations, and ethical standards of the Smith College community.
+The College Conduct Board is comprised of a group of students who uphold the policies, regulations, and ethical standards of the Smith College community.
+There are three types of conduct hearings, Conduct Board Hearing, Administrative Hearing and Administrative Settlement.
 The College Conduct Board upholds all non-academic college policies, particularly those involving student conduct.
 Therefore, the board deals with all violations of nonacademic policies and regulations.

 A student appears before the board because they may have violated a college policy.
 A list of behaviors considered violations of college policy can be found in the Student Handbook's Code of Student Conduct.
 (This list is not exhaustive.)